simple-eiffel/simple_sql/docs/AI_PRODUCTIVITY_COMPARISON.md

 **SIMPLE_JSON proved AI-assisted development could achieve 44-66x productivity gains.**

-**Today proved we can sustain and exceed that pace - achieving 4.7x higher daily velocity with experience.**
+**This sprint proved we can sustain and exceed that pace - achieving 3.0x higher daily velocity over two consecutive days.**

+**The VFP-inspired concurrency features demonstrate that complex architectural patterns can be implemented in hours, not weeks.**

 This isn't incremental improvement.
 This is a new paradigm.